Freed-Wu/x264-dsp/README.md

 See `meson configure build` to know how to configure.

 ## Burn and Run

-Default debugger is XDS100v3.
-See [targetConfigs](targetConfigs) to modify it.

 ```sh
 # load /the/path/of/352x288.yuv to DDR2 and run: